-Where to Stream the Best Virtual Fireworks This Fourth of July
+Where to Stream the Best Virtual Fireworks Shows This Fourth of July

-The big annual shows like The Macy's 4th of July fireworks and A Capitol Fourth in Washington, D.C. are scheduled to happen this summer, and you can stream them online or from your TV.
-And it turns out we aren’t the only ones excited to view the show in a mosquito-free, air-conditioned home this year: Over the past two months, Google searches for virtual fireworks have skyrocketed more than 8,400%.
+The big annual shows like The Macy's 4th of July fireworks and A Capitol Fourth in Washington, D.C. are still scheduled to happen this summer, and you can stream them online or from your TV.
+And we won't lie—we're excited to view the shows in a mosquito-free, air-conditioned home this year.

-So rest assured that while your Fourth of July barbecue will have to be scaled down this year, you’ll still be able to enjoy the biggest and best firework shows in the nation from the comfort of your own home.
+So rest assured that when your Fourth of July barbecue is over, you’ll still be able to kick back and watch the biggest and best fireworks shows in the nation from the comfort of your own home.
 Plus, your pets will totally appreciate the lower noise level.

-Here’s where you can catch the best virtual firework shows this Fourth of July.
+Here’s where you can catch the best virtual firework shows on the Fourth of July.

 A Capitol Fourth

-This year marks the 40th celebration of A Capitol Fourth, an annual PBS event that takes place live in Washington, D.C.
+This year marks the 41st celebration of A Capitol Fourth, an annual PBS event that takes place live in Washington, D.C.
 This year’s show begins at 7:00 p.m.
-CST and will feature 22 socially-distant performances from stars like John Stamos, Patti LaBelle, Lauren Alaina, Trace Adkins, and many more.
+CST and will feature performances from stars like Jimmy Buffet, Alan Jackson, Pentatonix, Jimmie Allen, the United States Army Band, and many more.
 In addition to the performances, you can expect a spectacular fireworks show over the National Mall.
+Check your local listings for streaming options.

 Macy's 4th of July Fireworks